Tielinen/homepage/notes.md

 ### After launch
-+ Sticky header that disapears on scroll down
++ On scroll down images change on portfolio

 # Techniques for low-traffic websites